UVASGD/sgd-docs/source/guide.md

 ### Suggested Workflows

 It will be up to each project to decide which workflow is best for it.
 Almost always, an agreed-upon structure on each team is critical, but the exact nature of that structure is up to the needs and proficiencies of those involved.
-I have worked on projects where we pulled hundreds of branches and reviewed people's code before it could merge, and I've worked on R&D projects where the only think I ever did was commit straight into the master without any branching at all.
+I have worked on projects where we pulled hundreds of branches and reviewed people's code before it could merge, and I've worked on R&D projects where the only thing I ever did was commit straight into the master without any branching at all.
 Each project is different, but here are some heuristics that have served me well:

 ##### Branch and Merge, With Leads Committing to Master